codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

   (map base-pair dna))
 ```

-Strings are sequences in Clojure so there is no awkwardness mapping over them, and the only change required to make it return a string would be:
+If we want it to return a string instead of a list (which is what `map` gives us), the only change required would be:

 ```clojure
 (apply str (map base-pair dna))